iter8-tools/iter8/mkdocs/docs/code-samples/knative/canary-progressive.md

     ```

     ??? info "iter8ctl output"
-        iter8ctl output will be similar to the following.
+        The `iter8ctl` output will be similar to the following.
         ```shell
         ****** Overview ******
         Experiment name: canary-progressive